avniproject/avni-docs-temp/readme/End User Guide/how-to-guide-setting-up-locations-via-csv-upload.md

----
-title: "How to guide: Setting up Locations via CSV Upload"
+title: 'How to guide: Setting up Locations via CSV Upload'
-slug: "how-to-guide-setting-up-locations-via-csv-upload"
-excerpt: "For bulk location upload after Release 10.0"
+excerpt: For bulk location upload after Release 10.0
-hidden: false
-createdAt: "Tue Sep 17 2024 10:31:48 GMT+0000 (Coordinated Universal Time)"
-updatedAt: "Thu Oct 03 2024 09:32:54 GMT+0000 (Coordinated Universal Time)"
----
 ## Definitions

 Below is a list of definitions that are essential for understanding this document.

-- **Locations:** These can be names of Villages, Schools or Dams, or other such  places which correspond to Geographical locations in the real world.
+* **Locations:** These can be names of Villages, Schools or Dams, or other such  places which correspond to Geographical locations in the real world.
-- **Location Types:** As its name suggests, Location Types are used to classify Locations into different categories.
+* **Location Types:** As its name suggests, Location Types are used to classify Locations into different categories.
 Ex: Karnataka and Maharashtra are 2 locations that could be classified into a single Location Type called “State”.
 Additional caveats related to the Location Type are as follows:
-  - You may associate a “Parent” Location Type for it, which would be instrumental in coming up with Location Type Hierarchy
+  * You may associate a “Parent” Location Type for it, which would be instrumental in coming up with Location Type Hierarchy
-  - Each location type also has an additional field called “Level” associated with it.
+  * Each location type also has an additional field called “Level” associated with it.
 This is a Floating point number used to indicate relative position of a Location type in-comparison to others.
-  - There can be more than one location type with the same “Level” value in an organisation.
+  * There can be more than one location type with the same “Level” value in an organisation.
-  - The value for “Level” should less than the “Parent” Location Type’s “Level” field value
+  * The value for “Level” should less than the “Parent” Location Type’s “Level” field value
-- **Location Type Hierarchy:** Location types using the “Parent” field can construct a hierarchy of sorts.
-Ex:  State(3) \-\> District(2) \-\> City(1)
+* **Location Type Hierarchy:** Location types using the “Parent” field can construct a hierarchy of sorts.
+Ex:  State(3) \-\> District(2) \-\> City(1)\
   A single organisation can have **any** number of Location Type Hierarchies within it.
 Note that the example is a single hierarchy.
-- **Lineage:** Location Type hierarchy, are in-turn used to come up with Location lineage.
+* **Lineage:** Location Type hierarchy, are in-turn used to come up with Location lineage.
 Ex: Given a “Location Type Hierarchy” of State(3) \-\> District(2) \-\> City(1) being present, we could correspondingly create Location “Lineage” of the kind “Karnataka, Hassan, Girinagara”, where-in “Karnataka” corresponds to “State” Location-type, “Hassan” to “District” and “Girinagara” to “City”.

 ## Overview

 In Avni, Locations refer to geographical entities which could be a State, Village, Schools, Hospital, etc.. where an organisation provides services.
 It plays an important role in identifying the “Where” aspect of the data being captured / service that was provided.
 Locations are also used to group together Avni entities (Subjects, Encounters, GroupSubjects) based on their Geographical proximity, using the Catchments.
 This simplifies the assignment of Avni entities in the Geographical area of influence of a Field-Worker to him/her as a single composite entity rather than individually allocating each entity to the User.

-Avni **“Upload \- Locations”** functionality, allows Avni Admin Users to perform following actions in **bulk**
+Avni **“Upload\- Locations”** functionality, allows Avni Admin Users to perform following actions in **bulk**

-- Create new locations
+* Create new locations
-- Update name, GPS coordinates and other properties for existing locations
+* Update name, GPS coordinates and other properties for existing locations
-- Modify the parent location for an existing location and there-after reflect the change in lineage for it and all its children
+* Modify the parent location for an existing location and there-after reflect the change in lineage for it and all its children

 This is achieved by means of uploading a CSV(Comma-separated Values) file of a specific format.
 Please read through the rest of the document to learn more about initializing Location Types and setting up large amounts of Locations for each of those types for specific Location Type Hierarchy.